 Baby bottle drive and Hoodies for Kids programs are in process

 Trunk or Treat is scheduled for this Friday October 24 from 5:00 to 8:00.
 Knights volunteers are requested and should show up NLT 4:30.
-Knights will be engaged in parking lotcrowd control, and provide a safe environment.
+Knights will be engaged in parking lot, crowd control, and provide a safe environment.
 This is a fun event for the kids, families and us.
 The event consists of trunks of cars decorated with different Halloween themes and kids can also go trick or treating at each “trunk”.

 Note that the Bishops wake is also happening at the church so the parking lot is going to be very busy!